 This research aims to develop learning tools.
 The learning tools developed should meet the requirements of valid, practical, and effective.
 Therefore, this part of the discussion centers on three research problems, namely the validity, practicality and effectiveness of the products developed.
 Validation conducted by experts becomes the basis for the validity of the teaching module whether it can be used or not.
 Learning implementation, learner activities, and learner response questionnaires are tools used to measure the practicality of teaching modules.
 While measuring the learning achievement of students by looking at their learning outcomes using pre-test and post-test questions to determine the effectiveness of teaching modules (Windari et al., 2022).

+(Sawanti et al., 2015) it is time to re-assert the role of teacher as a multifaceted individual who contributes to learning inside and outside the classroom.
+We suggest that a multimodality approach should be used.
+Being learner-centered does not mean rejecting traditional teaching methods.

 Validation is done to assess whether the design of a product is valid or not.
 Terms are valid if they are in accordance with the subject of science and all components in the device are interrelated.
 A valid instrument will have an impact on students in obtaining knowledge that will be directed and appropriately develop the creative thinking skills of students to be mastered (MZ et al., 2021).
 The results of the first validation on linguists who concluded that the teaching module was very valid for use in research.
 From the assessment of the aspects of material completeness, breadth of material, depth of material, clarity of use of terms and language, and suitability of content, the validator gave a very valid score.
 Furthermore, the validation is related to the IT and design of the learning module.
 The results of product validation by experts show that the teaching modules developed are very valid.

 The teaching module validation results obtained were that all validators concluded that the teaching module was valid and could be used.
 Aspects of content and objectives of all components such as learning outcomes and learning objectives must be appropriate.
 This is in line with the reference from (Suniasih, 2019) that the teaching module developed is said to be valid if what is developed is based on a strong theoretical foundation (content validity) and internal consistency between media components (construct validity).